• Home

 "I can walk around Shipshewana on my own."

 If you got your information from the internet, most of it is probably either outdated, misleading, or flat out wrong!
-Books get outdated too, and most are about the Lancaster County Amish, not the northern Indiana Amish.
+Books get outdated too, or overgeneralize - and most are about the Lancaster County Amish, not the northern Indiana Amish.

 "I can walk around Shipshewana on my own."